radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec implementations MUST utilize the existence of a TCP, TLS or DTLS connection where applicable in addition to the application-layer watchdog defined in {{!RFC3539, Section 3.4}} when determining the liveness of each connection.

 As RADIUS is a "hop-by-hop" protocol, proxies hide information about the topology downstream to the client.
-While the client may be able to deduce the operational state of the next-hop (i.e. proxy), it is unable to determine the operational state of any hops beyond it.
+While the client may be able to deduce the operational state of the next-hop (i.e., proxy), it is unable to determine the operational state of any hops beyond it.
 This is particularly problematic for topologies that aggregate multiple routes for differing realms behind a proxy where the absence of a reply could lead to a client to incorrectly deduce that the proxy is unavailable when the cause was an unresponsive downstream hop for a single realm.
 A similar effect may also be seen on home servers that uses different credential backends for each realm they service.